-Clay Hendrix is in his sixth season at the Academy as the offensive coordinator and offensive line coach and third as associate head coach.
+Clay Hendrix is in his 10th season at the Academy as the offensive line coach and seventh as associate head coach.

 Hendrix made his presence in the program known early, as he has turned the offensive line into one of the team’s strengths each season and one of the best units in the conference each year.